firavoyage/blogging/projects.md

 > breathe in the content overload

 - features
-  - choosing before reading
-  - more than text
-  - categorized source list
+  - control of your feed
-  - site subscription
+  - fetcher for any site
+  - support of all visual forms
-  - tag based recommendation
+  - tag based source list
-  - timeless archive
+  - timeless archive with wayback machine
-  - stop point "you've caught up"
+  - personal blogs safari
+  - customizable front page
-  - poster sharing
+  - poster generator for sharing
+  - portable format
   - cross platform
-  - cli support
+  - powerful cli
 - spec
   - content fetcher web extension
   - using javascript selector